mrizalrizky/mrizalrizky/README.md

 ### Hi there 👋
 ### I'm a full stack web developer
-### 🌱 I’m currently learning React and Node Express for website development
+### 🌱 Currently mastering MERN Tech Stack for website development

 <!--
 **mrizalrizky/mrizalrizky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.